 The rush of serotonin upon receiving a special and thoughtful gift is the whole reason Valentine’s remains a special occasion for many.

-...perhaps, even the joy (and nerves) of sending an anonymous present to someone you have secretly admired...and the anticipation of their response
+Perhaps, even the joy (and nerves) of sending an anonymous present to someone you have secretly admired... and the anticipation of their response... it is the epitome of the joy of gifting.

 Be part of the history of Valentine's gifts this year